Get In Touch Today

 Risk Assessments And Method Statements

 Risk assessments and method statements are two different things.
 A risk assessment is the first part of a health and safety policy in that it identifies and assesses potential risks.
 A risk assessment can outline ways to minimise those risks in general terms.
 A method statement is much more detailed, with very specific step-by-step instructions on how to safely carry out one distinct task.
 Where a risk assessment might advise operatives in the manufacturing industry to wear PPE, a method statement would list the actual PPE required for each part of the job.
-A risk assessment needs to be completed before a method statement to help identify which areas on which projects require individual attention.
-From there, relevant and concise method statements can be created.

 How To Write A Method Statement